 Students tell an original story in two languages.
 One language must be English, the other a language in addition to English (i.e. spoken in the home and/or community).
 The story can be about any topic, can be true to storyteller’s life or fictitious.
 The story should be intercultural, i.e. conveying ideas and messages about the other language and its culture(s).

 Stories must be presented as a bilingual eBook using a narrative genre.
-The book must include audio files of the story told in a language in addition to English, and audio files of the English translation.
+The book must include audio and or video files of the story told in a language in addition to English and captions of the English translation.
 Images such as photographs taken by the student or drawings/paintings created by the student should be included on each page to reinforce the meaning of the story.
-Written words and captions are optional.
 The eBook must not exceed 20 pages.

 Teachers of bilingual students, background language students, English as an Additional Language/Dialect (EAL/D) students such as Aboriginal language teachers, EAL/D teachers, community and mainstream language teachers should encourage their students to take part in the competition.
 The competition is designed to give voice to culturally and linguistically diverse students, and to provide them with opportunities to develop translating and intercultural skills.
 When encouraging participation in the competition, teachers must ensure students read the Code of Conduct before taking photographs.